NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

 The processing is similar to handling KH-4B (:numref:`kh4`) except that the images are much larger.

-The ASP support for this satellite is highly experimental.
+The ASP support for panoramic images is highly experimental.
 There is no reliable way of determining the camera orientation to use below.
 As of now, sometimes one may get plausible results, and sometimes this approach will fail.
 The use is strongly advised not to spend much time on this data until the support is